07-C9/jamf-api-middleware/README.md

 # Jamf API Middleware

-Run scripts on managed Macs that trigger Jamf Pro API actions, without putting Jamf API credentials on the device.
+Run scripts on managed Macs that trigger Jamf Pro API actions without putting Jamf API credentials on the device.

-This is a small, production-tested implementation of the middleware pattern: AWS API Gateway + Lambda + Secrets Manager sitting between your fleet and the Jamf Pro API.
+AWS API Gateway + Lambda + Secrets Manager sit between the fleet and the Jamf Pro API.
 A device asks the middleware to perform an action on itself.
-The middleware holds the credentials, verifies the device is who it says it is, and makes the Jamf API call.
-It runs in production on a K-12 fleet of about 10,000 Macs.
+The middleware holds the credentials, verifies the device's identity, and makes the Jamf API call.
+We run this in production in a K-12 district.

-## The problem
+## Problem

-Sooner or later you want a policy script that calls the Jamf Pro API.
-Maybe it looks something up, maybe it triggers an MDM command.
-The tempting shortcut is to put an API client ID and secret in the script or its policy parameters.

-Don't.
-There's no way to put a secret on a client that a local admin or malware can't extract.
-Encrypt it or obfuscate it all you want, it still ends up on disk or in a process listing in recoverable form, and a Jamf API credential can usually touch the whole fleet.
-See [Stop putting Jamf Pro API credentials on clients](https://macnotes.wordpress.com/2021/11/15/stop-putting-jamf-pro-api-credentials-on-clients/) for the canonical write-up.
+A policy script that calls the Jamf Pro API needs credentials.
+Putting a client ID and secret in the script or its policy parameters means a local admin or malware can recover them, and a Jamf API credential usually has broad reach.
+Encryption and obfuscation don't change this; the secret still has to be recoverable on the device to be used.
+See [Stop putting Jamf Pro API credentials on clients](https://macnotes.wordpress.com/2021/11/15/stop-putting-jamf-pro-api-credentials-on-clients/).

-The accepted answer is middleware.
-The client authenticates to a service you control with a low-value token, and that service, which holds the real credentials, verifies the request is scoped to the device making it before doing anything.
-This repo is that pattern, kept as small as I could keep it.
+The standard answer is middleware.
+The client authenticates to a service you control with a low-value token.
+That service holds the real credentials and verifies the request is scoped to the device making it before doing anything.

 ## Architecture